Environmental Policy Statement

 - Lighting in the Cafe is minimal and low energy bulbs and motion sensors are used.

 - Recognizing that freezers are the heaviest users of energy in the Cafe, we continuously seek to review and reduce energy consumption and have a policy in place to do so.
 We plan when funds allow, to use solar energy to produce electricity.
 As this is a large investment and are looking at 2020 before funds will be available for this.

 - Heat generated from the freezers is used to heat the visitor premises and no additional heating system was installed.
 This works well but may need to look at a cooling system for very hot summer days.

 - When purchasing and replacing electrical equipment, A-rated appliances are sourced.

 - I plan to invest in sub meters in 2016 so that I can monitor my energy better.

 - Water is sourced from the local public group scheme which supplies water directly from Aillwee Mountain.

 - Water is heated with the use of under sink heaters, therefore only the required amount of water is heated as it passes through the tap.

-- Waste water is plumbed to the waste management system.
+- Waste water and the remainder to the waste management system.